Dlwnsrl06/dispersion-trading-strategy/README.md

-An index-vs-component correlation dispersion trading strategy: sell index implied volatility, buy a weighted basket of component implied volatility, betting that realized correlation across the basket comes in lower than what index options price in.
+An index-vs-component correlation dispersion trading strategy: sell index implied volatility, buy a weighted basket of component implied volatility, betting that realized correlation across the whole basket comes in lower than what index options price in.

 Based on Driessen, J., Maenhout, P. J., & Vilkov, G. (2009), "The Price of